kanaria69/Mainecoco/README.md

-## How do you organize a space party?
-You planet.
+## Where do rabbits go after they get married?
+On a bunny-moon.